crisfeim/cli-chronolock/README.md

 # ChronoLock

 ChronoLock is a command-line tool for encrypting plaintext files with a time-based lock.
 Files cannot be decrypted until a specific unlock date has been reached.
+Is designed as a personal commitment device: once locked, the file cannot be decrypted until the configured date has passed.
+Ideal for storing admin passwords, drafts, or time-sensitive notes you don’t want to access prematurely.

 ![](icon.png)